 Prenuptial agreements used to be just for the rich and famous.
 No longer.
 Sadly, half of marriages end in divorce.
 Most people contemplating marriage resist such a discussion, but if you are close enough to contemplate marriage, no discussion should be off-limits.
 At the least, should you be contemplating marriage and have assets or children from a previous marriage, you should consult an attorney to understand your rights and responsibilities, and understand those of your future (or current) spouse.
 For most people, it can be a smart discussion to have.
 At the law firm of Patricia L. Brown & Associates, we help people entering first marriages, second marriages and subsequent marriages who are interested in learning more about prenuptial and postnuptial agreements.
 For a very modest investment of resources, you can save a lot of grief later on.

-Call one of our Williamson County, Texas, postnuptial agreement attorneys to schedule a free consultation to have your questions answered about prenuptial agreements.
+Call one of our Round Rock prenuptial agreement lawyers to schedule a free consultation to have your questions answered about prenuptial agreements.
 We can be reached locally at 512-436-0826 or toll free at 866-369-3211.

 What Is the Difference Between a Prenuptial and Postnuptial Agreement?